How Value-Sensitive Design Can Empower Sustainable Consumption: Supplementary Methods

+Data were collected, stored and processed for categorization and classification by AINIA according to GDPR.
 The smart phone app integrates a library version~\cite{nervousnet} of the Nervousnet system~\cite{Pournaras2015}.
 While no Nervousnet functionality has been used during the lifetime of this project and work, its integration has been part of a deliverable for the ASSET EU-project.
 Its modular and flexible sensor data management system has potential future applicability in shopping scenarios from multiple retailer shops.

+For the development and analysis of the presented results several libraries were used.
+Some notable references are: (i) pycausalimpact\footnote{\url{https://github.com/dafiti/causalimpact}}, (ii) scikit-learn~\cite{scikit-learn}, (iii) scipy~\cite{scipy}, (iv) the discrete information theory package~\cite{dit}, (v)pyclustering~\cite{andrei_novikov_2018_1491324}, (vi) plotly~\cite{plotly}.
+Several other libraries that were used, are also mentioned in the paper code repository.